-Okay, hold up, allow me to backtrack.
-If you've never done a one card Tarot pull, it's essentially intuitively selecting a single card to inform a question or situation.
-This Tarot 101 technique simply requires a bit of self-reflection (especially if you're pulling for yourself), and a little bit of research if you're still brushing up on your Tarot card meanings.
-And according for astrology and tarot card reader Maria Sofia Marmanides, you can use a one card Tarot pull for more than Yes/No questions, and don't have to go full spread all the time.
+If you've never done a one card tarot pull, it involves intuitively selecting a single card to inform a question or situation.
+This tarot 101 technique simply requires a bit of self-reflection (especially if you're pulling for yourself), and a little bit of research if you're still brushing up on your tarot card meanings.
+And according to astrologer and tarot card reader Maria Sofia Marmanides, you can use a one card tarot pull for more than yes/no questions, and you don't have to use a full spread all the time.

-So how do you master the one-card pull effectively?
-Below, Marmanides shares three easy steps to getting the clearest answers when doing a one card Tarot pull.
+All that being said, how do you master the one card pull effectively?
+Below, Marmanides shares three easy steps for getting the clearest answers when doing a one card tarot pull.

 1. Lay some simple ground rules with yourself

 "Think about what your intuition is telling you about the answer before you even pull your card," says Marmanides.